xinzhan/core-services.en/help/id-service/getting-started/getting-started-cookies.md

 ---
-title: cookies and the experience cloud id service
+title: Cookies and the Experience Cloud ID Service
 description: the role of the experience cloud id service in the adobe experience cloud.
 seo-title: cookies and the adobe experience cloud id service
 seo-description: how the adobe experience cloud id services uses and interacts with cookies.